Ride1UP Revv1 DRT - Complete Review & Off-road Test

 Suspension Built for Fun

-Let’s be real—this thing isn’t running pro-level mountain bike components.
+Let’s be real, this thing isn’t running pro-level mountain bike components.
 The tires are labeled “off-road,” but they’re more street-styled than I’d like for loose dirt.
-That said, they held up better than expected.
-I’ll be swapping them out for something knobbier for future trail runs, but for stock tires?
+They held up better than expected, but I’ll be swapping them out for something knobbier for future trail runs.
+For stock tires?
 Not bad.

 Ergonomics That Make You Want to Keep Riding